-Khao Manee Breed History
+About Khao Manee

-The name Khao Manee translates literally to “White Gem,” and they are also called the Diamond Eye cat.
-Fiercely protected against export, this breed did not leave Thailand until 1999 when the first one was brought to the United States by Colleen Freymuth, who began a breeding program to preserve these unique animals since their numbers are dwindling in their native land.
+The name Khao Manee translates literally to “White Gem,” and these kitties are also called the Diamond Eye cat.
+Fiercely protected against export, this breed did not leave Thailand until 1999, when the first one was brought to the United States by Colleen Freymuth, who began a breeding program to preserve these unique animals since their numbers are dwindling in their native land.

 Even when hearing impaired (often an issue in white cats), the Khao Manee is a playful, active cat that loves attention.

-The Khao Manee is a low maintenance cat that requires only minimal grooming.
-Since they have almost no undercoat, they shed very little.
-A weekly brushing should remove any loose hair quite effectively.
-It is important to check their skin routinely, however, especially the area around the ears, since all white cats are prone to developing skin cancer, especially if they like to lie in the sun.
+In addition to taking care of your Khao Manee’s coat, it is also important to check their skin routinely, particularly the area around the ears, since all white cats are prone to developing sunburn and skin cancer, especially if they like to lie in the sun.

 Photo credit: peefay/Shutterstock; wasanajai/Shutterstock; sunipix55/Shutterstock